Skip to navigation Skip to content

 Centrelink debt repayments via credit or debit card, direct debit, BPAY® and Post Billpay online

-Table 2: Payments made via credit or debit card, direct debit, BPAY® and Post Billpay may take up to 5 working days to update debt balances on a customer's record.
+Table 2: There is no minimum repayment amount to the payments made via credit or debit card, direct debit, BPAY® and Post Billpay and may take up to 5 working days to update debt balances on a customer's record.
+There is a minimum repayment limit when making repayments over the counter at Australia Post locations.

 Item